-The AZX Series® power supply can be ordered with a range of 3 phase AC input voltage configurations.
+These units can be ordered with a range of 3 phase AC input voltage configurations.
 Prior to connecting the AC power source to the local mains, it is important to check the type label on the unit to verify that its AC input configuration matches the local utility power.